 Making espresso on the stove is easy.
 There are a few basic steps you must follow to brew a great cup of java:

 - Use freshly ground coffee to maximize the taste and get crema

 - Store pre-ground coffee in an air-tight container in a cool, dark place

 - Heat up the water you add to the lower chamber to avoid warming up ground coffee in the filter excessively

 - Avoid soap and detergent when cleaning the pot

 - Don’t forget to enjoy each sip of the way!

-Okay, I know and you know that making coffee in a Moka pot isn’t the true espresso the professional beasts of machines make.
-But it’s close to espresso.
+Okay, I know and you know that making coffee in a Moka pot isn’t that real deal magic that the professional beasts of machines make.
+But it’s as close as you can get.